skyocean-kanhai/KanHai/README.md

 ## Contributing

-Contributions to KanHai (SkyOcean) are welcome!
+Contributions to SkyOcean(瞰海) are welcome!
 Please feel free to submit a Pull Request.

 ## Support

-For questions and support regarding KanHai (SkyOcean), please open an issue on GitHub.
+For questions and support regarding SkyOcean(瞰海), please open an issue on GitHub.

 ## Acknowledgments